 The mission timer begins at the first of either liftoff or the deployment timer reaching 30 minutes.

 Empty of payload, fly a segment well out of ground effect.
-A segment is three laps, each from behind the base line, across the end line approximately one quarter mile away, and returning across the base line.
+A segment is an out and back from the OZ, crossing the end line approximately one mile away (1.6km), and returning to touching down in the OZ.

 Load any payload(s) of choice.
 Payload(s) may vary for each loaded segment and may be any combination of